The role of the voice over talent in the voice overs business.

 The best way to explain what a professional voice over talent does is to reflect on years of personal

-experience, being what can be summed up simply as a "faceless", or off-camera actor.
-Hence, voice over talent, voice talent, voice over artist, voice actor,
+experience, what can be summed up simply as a "faceless" or off-camera actor.
+Hence, voice over talent, voice over actor,

 not being self-aware on microphone, all fall under the focus aspect, while controlling breath to avoid "popping" hard consonants like the letter "p" is one mic technique.